Syria bomb kills 9, Damascus blames foreign plot

 Members of Syria's main opposition grouping, the Syrian National Congress, have accused Assad of orchestrating the bomb attacks in order to discredit them and flesh out his account of a foreign conspiracy.

+The head of the SNC, Burhan Ghalioun, told Reuters this week he was ready to step down after facing criticism that he has failed to strengthen ties between the exile-led organisation and anti-government protesters and fighters within Syria.

+Critics also accuse him of failing to win international recognition as the voice of opposition to Assad and serving as a secular front for a body that they say is increasingly under the sway of Syria's Sunni Islamist Muslim Brotherhood.

-(Additional reporting by Khaled Yacoub Oweis in Amman; Writing by Joseph Logan; Editing by Sophie Hares)
+(Additional reporting by Khaled Yacoub Oweis in Amman; Writing by Joseph Logan; Editing by Kevin Liffey)